 Who can write your prescription.
-A licensed physician or dentist, and in states allowing it, licensed or certified Physician Assistant, Nurse Practitioner and Psychologist must preservibe your medication.
+A licensed physician or dentist, and in states allowing it, licensed/certified providers with prescriptive authority prescribing within their scot of practice must prescribe your medication.

 Where you can obtain them.
 You may fill the prescription at any network pharmacy.